Sparkling, fruity, and refreshing, a rosé spritzer is an exceptional cocktail, fortified with vodka and fresh raspberries!

 - Try a different jam/berry combo.
 Strawberry jam with fresh strawberries would be great, or blackberry jam with fresh blackberries, or cherry jam with fresh cherries, or … you get the idea.

 - For a lighter cocktail, omit the vodka.

 Quite honestly, this cocktail is best made right before you serve it.
-Make sure everything is chilled and ready to go.
+Check that you have everything you need, wash the raspberries, and chill all the ingredients.
 It only takes about five minutes to prepare each drink.